PallaviDule/coupon-combo-generator/README.md

     - Iterate through the list of coupons recursively to build all possible combinations.
     - Track blocked types in a Set to avoid conflicts.
     - Skip any coupon if it conflicts with the blocked types of the current combination.
+    - Record valid combinations as they are formed.

 - Subset Filtering
     - After generating all candidate combinations, filter out combinations that are strict subsets of any other combination.